 The EAC meets on the 4th Monday of each month at 7:00 p.m.
 This meeting date/time occasionally is rescheduled for holidays and other conflicts, so please check the calendar for any changes.

-The EAC will be focusing on energy conservation in the months and years ahead as they work to implement the vision of Ready for 100.
+Other Energy Information.
 On October 9, at the recommendation of the EAC, the Board of Supervisors adopted a resolution that supports a vision of a 100% renewable energy future.
 This objective is consistent with the 2016 Comprehensive Plan, which includes a chapter on energy.
 It is also consistent with work that is being done at the regional level.
-The West Chester Council of Governments (COG) just completed an energy transition plan that maps the way to utilize 100% renewable electricity by 2035 and 100% renewable energy for heat and transportation by 2050.
-Individual municipal COG members are reviewing the plan now.
-Our EAC will review the plan recommendations when they meet next.
 If this topic is of interest to you, you might also wish to read the Delaware Valley Regional Planning Commission’s guide titled Municipal Management in a Changing Climate.

 MOSQUITO PREVENTION PROJECT